digdeeproots/insightloop.digdeeproots.com/README.md

 Are you ready to facilitate your team as they learn the Insight Loop?

-  * PDF of presentation that describes  business reason and learning design to facilitate the Insight Loop to developers (as presented at Agile2019)
+  * PDF of presentation that [describes business reason and how to facilitate the Insight Loop for developers](/dl/train-the-trainer-rbr-insight-loop.pdf) (as presented at Agile2019)
-  * [Non-Coder's Facilitator's Guide for the Insight Loop Workshop](/dl/) (all videos below are also embedded in guide)
+  * [Non-Coder's Facilitator's Guide for the Insight Loop Workshop](/dl/facilitator-guide.pdf) (all videos below are also embedded in guide)
     * Support [Video #1: Honest Names](/dl/Video1-HonestNames.mp4)
     * Support [Video #2: Committing - Safe](/dl/Video2-Committing-Safe.mp4)
     * Support [Video #3: Committing - Better](/dl/Video3-Committing-Better.mp4)